vsouza/awesome-ios/README.md

 * [appirater](https://github.com/arashpayan/appirater) - A utility that reminds your iPhone app's users to review the app.
 * [Siren](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your app is available and prompt them to upgrade. :large_orange_diamond:
 * [Appstore Review Guidelines](https://github.com/aashishtamsya/Appstore-Review-Guidelines) - A curated list of points which a developer has to keep in mind before submitting his/her application on appstore for review.
 * [Review Monitor](https://github.com/RishabhTayal/ReviewMonitor) - iTunes Connect manager app for iOS.
-Edit

 # Xcode